MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/windows-8-in-box-graphics-drivers-treated-as-generic-drivers-.md

 ---
-title: Windows 8 in-box graphics drivers as generic drivers
+title: Windows 8 In-Box Graphics Drivers as Generic Drivers
 description: Windows 8 in-box graphics drivers, including the MS Basic Display Driver (MSBDD), are all treated like generic drivers by Windows and Windows Update. ms.date: 12/06/2018 ms.custom: seodec18
 ---

 # Windows 8 in-box graphics drivers treated as generic drivers

 In this scenario, Windows 8 in-box graphics drivers, including the MS Basic Display Driver (MSBDD), are all treated like generic drivers by Windows and Windows Update.